venturasistemoj/rest-api-users/README.md

 # Java RESTful API with Spring Boot

 ## Overview
 This demo project highlights the interaction of three independent APIs designed to manage `User`, `Address`, and `PhoneNumber` entities through a Java RESTful API.
-The project utilizes Spring Boot's Starter Data JPA, Starter Web, Starter Test, Starter Validation, DevTools, and other relevant dependencies such as H2 in-memory Database, Lombok, and MapStruct.
+The project utilizes Spring Boot's Starter Data JPA, Starter Web, Starter Test, Starter Validation, DevTools, and other relevant dependencies such as Springdoc (Swagger UI), H2 in-memory Database, Lombok, and MapStruct.

 ## Getting Started
 Follow these steps to run the project locally: